- Quick Answer

 Ignoring issues makes them worse.

-Why Having a Family Law Attorney Matters
+Why Having a Family Law Attorney Protects Your Future

 Divorce is not only about ending a marriage.
 It is about protecting your future.
 A family law attorney brings structure, objectivity, and legal protection during one of the hardest transitions a person can face.